-Summary: This short list of LBGTQ books can be used when deciding which texts to read as a teacher inquiry group or to use with students in a high school classroom.
-Annotated descriptions are included for each book and other suggested book pairings are included.
+Summary: This short list of LBGTQ books can be used when selecting texts to read as a teacher inquiry group or to use with students in a high school classroom.
+Annotated descriptions are included for each book along with other suggested book pairings.

 Included here are books typically already included in the high school curriculum.
 Am I Blue? and The Perks of Being a Wallflower are the two exceptions.

 Bastard Out of Carolina is Dorothy Allison’s coming-of-age narrative about Bone, who deals with explicit physical and sexual abuse at the hands of her stepfather, and the emotional turmoil that she feels when her mother remains loyal to the perpetrator of the violence she endures.
 In addition to child abuse, Allison deals with the themes of poverty and gender inequality in the rural south.
 Lesbianism is not a major theme but rather an undercurrent that runs throughout the novel.
 If approaching this novel from the viewpoint of poverty (or hunger), then Frank McCourt’s Angela’s Ashes may be an ideal pairing.
 Since Bastard Out of Carolina is a female coming-of-age novel, any of the following may be suitable pairings: Julia Alvarez’s How the Garcia Girls Lost Their Accents, Maya Angelou’s I Know Why the Caged Bird Sings, Judith Ortiz Cofer’s Silent Dancing: A Partial Remembrance of a Puerto Rican, Zora Neale Hurston’s Their Eyes Were Watching God, Jamaica Kincaid’s Annie John, Toni Morrison’s The Bluest Eye, Esmeralda Santiago’s When I Was Puerto Rican, Amy Tan’s The Joy Luck Club, and Alice Walker’s The Color Purple.